MaianneThornton/50in50_SplitLanding/README.md

 ### What I learned👩🏾‍🏫

-I learned the logic behind making a simple progress bar functional.
+I learned the logic behind making a split landing page functional.
 I will be applying this to future projects where needed.

 I also learned that when using the before or after selectors you MUST add content for the style to be visible.